-IBS with anxiety is common.
+IBS with anxiety is unfortunately very common.
 Many IBS sufferers deal with anxiety at one level or another.
-Can IBS cause anxiety too?
 If you didn’t feel anxious before, you can develop anxiety from IBS and trying to deal with all the symptoms.

 Why is this, and what may be going on behind the scenes with your IBS?